ABuljko/weather-app/README.md

    cd weather-app
    ```

-3. Open index.html in your browser to run the app.
+3. Open `index.html` in your browser to run the app.

 ## Usage

 - Enter a city name in the search bar and press the search button or hit "Enter".
 - Allow location access to fetch weather data for your current location.
-- View the weather details including temperature, description, humidity, and wind speed.
+- View the weather details including:
+  - Temperature
+  - Feels Like Temperature
+  - Minimum and Maximum Temperatures
+  - Weather Description
+  - Humidity
+  - Wind Speed
+  - Sunrise and Sunset Times

 ## API Keys

 This app uses the following APIs:

-- OpenWeatherMap API: Replace the apiKey in script.js with your own API key from OpenWeatherMap.
+- **OpenWeatherMap API**: Replace the `apiKey` in `script.js` with your own API key from OpenWeatherMap.

-- OpenCage Geocoder API: Replace the apiKey in script.js with your own API key from OpenCage Geocoder.
+- **OpenCage Geocoder API**: Replace the `apiKey` in `script.js` with your own API key from OpenCage Geocoder.